A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

-“Before I was so rudely interrupted, I was going to say, on the way to club you stopped at your dealers house to grab cocaine!”
+“Before I was so rudely interrupted, I was going to say, on the way to club you stopped at your dealer’s house to grab some cocaine!”

 “Fine,” said Natalie.
 “I will.”

 She put her head back and swallowed a gulp.
 Her head dropped and shook.
-When she rose, she turned to James, half-smiling and half-ashamed of herself, she said, “Ugh, that was my coke.”
+When she rose, she turned to James, half-smiling, and half-ashamed of herself, and said, “Ugh, that was my coke.”

 She sat back in her seat and looked at him, “Well…you, actually.”

 “What do you mean me?” asked James.

 She looked down at her worn sneakers, trying to put her thoughts together.